giantswarm/efk-stack-app/README.md

 - If you change the name of the helm release from "opendistro-app" to "logging-stack" you will need to adapt default configuration and change all references of "opendistro-app-opendistro-es-client-service" to "logging-stack-opendistro-es-client-service" in the [values file](./helm/opendistro-app/values.yaml)

+## Components

+### Opendistro Certificate Generator
+Generates the certificates to start OpenDistro in a secure way.
+It will create a rootCA and the certificate that will be used to stablish communications between nodes.

+### ElasticSearch Exporter
+Exposes Prometheus metrics that can be explored wit https://grafana.com/grafana/dashboards/2322

 ## Configuration

 This chart is composed of multiple helm charts and each can be configured from a single values file with the following format: